Ellerbach/LegoTrain/README.md

 ![Train](/Assets/train.jpg)

 ## Using the API
 API are available.
-Documentation in [this Word file](/Docs/Lego%20Infrared%20documentation.docx) (to be migrated to md file).
+Documentation in [this file](/Docs/Lego%20Infrared%20API%20doc.md).
 This does allow to pilot any Lego IR element, more than just trains.
 A test fuction for all the elements is available using the page which displays all the elements.